Marriage of Figaro (Mad Men): Plot

-The mystery of Don's past deepens when he is caught off guard by a man on the train who recognizes him from their days in the Korean War and refers to him as "Dick Whitman".
-Don acknowledges the man and makes non-committal plans about getting together, while avoiding giving him any true information about his current identity.
+Don is caught off guard on the train by a man who recognizes him from their days in the Korean War and refers to him as "Dick Whitman".
+Don makes non-committal plans about reconnecting with the man and neglects to discuss his current identity.

-Pete arrives at Sterling Cooper, back from his honeymoon.
-When he goes to his office, he is startled to discover several people dressed as Chinese peasants, along with several live chickens.
-Pete realizes he's been pranked while the rest of the office staff laughs at their joke.
-Meanwhile, Don discusses Doyle Dane Bernbach's new ad campaign for Volkswagen.
-He hates it, while Roger is puzzled why a Jewish advertising executive would want to help Germans; Pete says it is "brilliant".
+Pete returns to Sterling Cooper from his honeymoon.
+He is startled to discover several people dressed as Chinese peasants and live chickens in his office, a prank set up by the agency's staff.
+Ken, Harry and Paul try to learn explicit details about his honeymoon, but Pete refuses to discuss.
+Meanwhile, Don dislikes Doyle Dane Bernbach's new ad campaign for Volkswagen and Roger is puzzled why a Jewish advertising executive would want to help Germans; Pete says it is "brilliant".

-Peggy greets Pete, who lets her know that things must be different now that he's married, and Peggy reassures him that their dalliance "never happened".
-Later, Peggy chats with the other women of the office, who are giggling about reading Lady Chatterley's Lover.
-They comment how men will not read it because it is romantic, and Joan comments how it shows that most people think marriage is a joke, due to the extensive infidelity in the novel.
-The scene then cuts to the men in a meeting, joking about the appeal of one's wife dying.
-Earlier, Pete's colleagues—Ken, Harry and Paul—try to elicit details about his honeymoon, but Pete says he is a changed man and refuses to tell any salacious tales.
-Later, Pete and Harry talk about being married and fidelity vs. infidelity.
+Peggy and Pete agree to pretend nothing occurred between them.
+Later, Peggy chats with the other women about Lady Chatterley's Lover, who state men will not read it because it is romantic.
+Joan comments how it shows people think marriage is a joke, due to the novel's extensive infidelity.
+During a meeting, Ken, Harry and Paul joke about the appeal of one's wife dying and embarrass themselves after revealing they have not visited Rachel's department store.
+Later, Pete expresses content at being married and engaging in fidelity.

-Don goes with Rachel to her family's department store, where she gives him a tour and tells him stories about when she was a young girl and her father ran the store.
-On the rooftop, she shows him the store's guard dogs.
-Rachel tells Don that her mother died giving birth to her and Don kisses her impulsively, then admits to her that he is married.
-In response, Rachel tells Don that she wants someone else put in charge of her account at Sterling Cooper.
+Don tours Rachel's family's department store.
+On the rooftop, she shows him the store's guard dogs and says dogs "can be everything" to a girl.
+She also tells Don her mother died during her birth.
+Don kisses her impulsively, then admits that he is married.
+In response, Rachel tells Don that she wants someone else in charge of her account at Sterling Cooper.

 That weekend, Don and Betty prepare for their daughter Sally's birthday party.
-Don spends the morning assembling a playhouse for her while heavily drinking beer.
-When the guests arrive, the children play outside while Betty gossips with the other housewives about Helen Bishop, a divorcée who has just moved into the neighborhood.
-Helen arrives at the party with her son Glen, but she is treated like an outcast due to her failed marriage.
-The housewives imply to her that she's promiscuous and find it suspicious that she frequently goes for long walks in the neighborhood.
-The fathers at the party, meanwhile, leer at her and one propositions her.
+Don spends the morning assembling a playhouse for her and continues the day drinking.
+Betty gossips with the other housewives about Helen, who arrives at the party with her son Glen, but she is treated like an outcast due to her failed marriage.
+The housewives imply to her that she is promiscuous and find it suspicious that she frequently goes for long walks in the neighborhood.
+The fathers at the party, meanwhile, leer at her and Francine's husband, Carlton, unsuccessfully propositions her.